-An Iconic Dutch-American Festival May 2- 9, 2014, always the first week in May.
+An Iconic Dutch-American Festival is the first weekend of May, always the first week in May.
 Discounted stay.

 History of Tulip Time